nephyst/BitD/BitD/Nightshades/Sessions/7 - Raiding the Circle of Flame.md

 [[Sid Sage]] goes to take a sip of tea, and notices the tea cup flash in a similar way to the mirrored cube.
 Sid throws the cup into the wall smashing into, and then apologies profusely. [[Karim Smoak]] asks if he needed more tea, and Sid declines saying he should should probably call it good for the moment.

-[[Nyx Smoak]] asks [[Karim Smoak]] if he has heard [[The Giants]], and he explains it's a guiding entity trying to reshape the world as it sees fit.
+[[Nyx Smoak]] asks [[Karim Smoak]] if he has heard [[The Custodians]], and he explains it's a guiding entity trying to reshape the world as it sees fit.
 It's not as exciting as a demon, and the legends suggest its more of a keeper or guider and doesn't have much of a following.

 [[Sid Sage]] asks [[Miriam Blackwood]] about [[The Circle of Flame]] and [[Elstera Avrathi]].
 Miriam knows of them, but doesn't think it's a good idea to bring this to them as it's pretty far above their pay grade.
 They meet at [[The Centuralia Club]], and often use demons and other nefarious means to gain power.